Tutorial 2: Create an app with containers¶

 ACTIVE

-compute pool that was created by the application object.Run the following Snowflake CLI command to teardown the app:
+compute pool that was created by the application object is displayed.Run the following Snowflake CLI command to tear down the app:

-command again to confirm the compute pool has been dropped.
+if the compute pool has been dropped successfully.

 Note